zhangzyjoy/Code-for-manuscript-revision-stage/README.md

 **MATLAB version: 9.8.0.1323502 (R2020a) or higher**<br/>
 **Simulink version: 10.1 (MATLAB R2020a) or higher**<br/><br/>

-1. Enter the directory "\Code For Simulation".
+1. Download the code package and unzip 'Code For Simulation' to arbitrary path.
+THen guide to the directory "/Code For Simulation".
-2. Run "\Code For Simulation\init_sim_paper_scenario.m" to initialize the parameters and states.
+2. Run "/Code For Simulation/init_sim_paper_scenario.m" to initialize the parameters and states.
-3. Run "\Code For Simulation\run_sim_paper_scenario.slx" to run the simulation model.
+3. Run "/Code For Simulation/run_sim_paper_scenario.slx" to run the simulation model.
+Check if the simulation time is set as 30s (default).
+Check the solver in configuration parameters setting and choose fixed-step ode4 solver (default).
-4. Run "\Code For Simulation\plot_sim_paper_scenario.m" to plot the simulation results.
+5. Run "/Code For Simulation/plot_sim_paper_scenario.m" to plot the simulation results.

 ## Experimental Validation Scheme and Implementation Procedure<br/>

-The software-in-loop simulation has already been tested in an software environment of Ubuntu 18.04, ROS Melodic, Python 3.8, or a virtual machine with the same configuration. <br/><br/>
+The software-in-loop simulation has already been tested in a VMWARE virtual machine with an software environment of Ubuntu 18.04, ROS Melodic, Python 3.8.
+The experiment is run in a workstation control center with the same software configuration. <br/><br/>
 Refer to the following link for instructions on installing the required packages : <br/>
 https://crazyswarm.readthedocs.io/en/latest/installation.html <br/><br/>
 In the experiment, we use Crazyflie 2.1+ UAVs equipped with Lighthouse Positioning Deck, crazyradio 2.0 and Lighthouse base stations. <br/>